nasa/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.4 has been released **

+Below is a brief description of what has changed in version 2.1.4
+* Corrected highlighting of matching search text in data tables when using the find/replace dialog
+* Corrected scrolling a data table to a specified cell (for example, when using the find/replace dialog)
+* Corrected a table export bug that caused XTCE exports to throw an exception
+* Corrected a bug that resulted in mis-ordering of the table paths when getting the list of paths from a table tree.
+This affected the order that table data was loaded when executing a script
+* Improved halting script execution.
+The application could hang when exiting if a script had been halted.
+Attempts to re-run a script could result in no activity occurring.
+The correction eliminates both of these issues
+* Removed ability to backup and rename a project at the same time
+* Changed font scale factor to show the trailing decimal zero for whole numbers
+* Corrected initial vertical sizing of file chooser dialogs when scaling is enabled in Linux (using _gsettings set org.gnome.desktop.interface scaling-factor 2_).
+Lower portions of the dialogs are now displayed without having to manually resize the dialog
+* Changed how array data is treated when importing tables.
+Import were required to include all array member rows in addition to the array's definition; with this update it's possible to include just the array definition

 *** Version 2.1.3 has been released **

 Below is a brief description of what has changed in version 2.1.3